Car seats and baby formula are regulated. Is social media next?

 Other measures social platforms have taken to address concerns about children’s mental health are also easily circumvented.
 For instance, TikTok recently introduced a default 60-minute time limit for users under 18.
 But once the limit is reached, minors can simply enter a passcode to keep watching.

 It’s not that the companies are unaware of the harms their platforms are causing.
-Meta, for instance studied the effects of Instagram on teens’ mental health years ago and found that the peer pressure generated by the visually focused app led to mental health and body-image problems, and in some cases, eating disorders and suicidal thoughts in teens — especially in girls.
+Meta, for instance, studied the effects of Instagram on teens’ mental health years ago and found that the peer pressure generated by the visually focused app led to mental health and body-image problems, and in some cases, eating disorders and suicidal thoughts in teens — especially in girls.
 One internal study cited 13.5% of teen girls saying Instagram makes thoughts of suicide worse and 17% of teen girls saying it makes eating disorders worse.

 The research was revealed in 2021 by whistleblower Frances Haugen.
 Meta sought to downplay the harmful effects of its platform on teens at the time, but put on hold its work on a kids’ version of Instagram, which the company says is meant mainly for tweens aged 10 to 12.